OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

-    Because first party advertising is part of the service you receive when you visit our websites and use our mobile applications, we don\\'t offer an opt-out for first party advertising.
+    Because first party advertising is part of the service you receive when you visit our websites and use our mobile applications, we don't offer an opt-out for first party advertising.

 ' + '3.
 You can also choose not to receive other types of marketing from AT&T.

     ' + '

-    We realize that unwanted marketing contacts can be a hassle and we\\'ve worked hard to meet the expectations of customers and potential customers who have expressed a desire to limit certain types of solicitation communications from us.
+    We realize that unwanted marketing contacts can be a hassle and we've worked hard to meet the expectations of customers and potential customers who have expressed a desire to limit certain types of solicitation communications from us.

     ' + '